 #6.
 Before the Brooklyn Bridge opened to the public, a rooster was involved

-The long-awaited opening of the Brooklyn Bridge drew crowds from all corners of the state.
-The President of America, Chester Arthur, attended the ceremony alongside New York Governor (and further president) Grover Cleveland.
+The long-awaited opening of the Brooklyn Bridge drew crowds from all over the state.
+The President of America, Chester Arthur, attended the ceremony alongside New York Governor (and future president) Grover Cleveland.

 #8.
 And then cause for (massive) panic

 This was one of the most interesting Brooklyn Bridge facts I came across during my research.
-A week after the bridge opened to the eager public something terrible happened.
-The cause of the instance is unclear, but a mad panic broke out on the bridge and caused a stampede.
+A week after the bridge opened to the public something terrible happened.
+The cause is unclear, but a mad panic broke out on the bridge and caused a nightmarish stampede.

-Approximately 20,000 people were on the bridge when a rumor spread that the bridge was impending collapse.
-Naturally a panic set in and people started bolting towards the stairways.
-This resulted in a stampede that caused 12 deaths as people were crushed truing to escape.
+Approximately 20,000 people were on the bridge when a rumor spread that the bridge was starting to collapse.
+Naturally, a panic set in and people started bolting towards the stairways.
+This resulted in a stampede that caused 12 deaths as people were crushed while trying to escape.

 #9.
 There used to be a toll for crossing the Brooklyn Bridge

-Oh, and if your cattle needed to make it to Manhattan that’d clock in at 5 cents, but the sheep and hogs would only cost you 2.
-Thankfully the toll system didn’t last long and was repealed in 1891.
-Today your cattle can cross from free.
+If your cattle needed to make it to Manhattan, you’d pay 5 cents, but the sheep and hogs would only cost you 2 cents.
+Thankfully the toll system didn’t last long (it was revoked in 1891).

 #10.
 The bridge is home to the fastest animal in the world